Degree / Award Title

 Through in-depth lectures and rigorous tutorials, laboratory work, projects and case studies, students will acquire a broad and thorough understanding of the theories and practical skills behind software design and development, software engineering, database systems, computer networks and information security.
 In addition, our study streams allow students to further specialize in different areas of expertise.
 The B.Sc.
 Computer Science includes a year long day-release industrial placement component that allows students to gain valuable real world work experience.
-Graduates can easily leverage this strong foundation to specialize in various technical and managerial positions.
+Graduates can leverage this strong foundation to pursue technical as well as managerial positions in their career.

-1. apply relevant mathematics and engineering methods to computing;
+- Apply relevant mathematics and engineering methods to computing.

-3. identify problems, analyze requirements, formulate design and implement solutions that meet realistic constraints, such as costs, operational, social, cultural, ethical, health and safety;
+- Identify problems, analyze requirements and formulate design to meet realistic constraints, such as costs, operational, social, cultural, ethical, environmental, health and safety.

-4. use software engineering methods and tools for developing quality software solutions;
+- Use software engineering methods and tools for developing and implementing quality software solutions.

-7. apply specialized knowledge in selected area(s) of Computer Science;
+- Apply specialized knowledge in selected area(s) of Computer Science.

-8. reflect on the ethical and social responsibilities required of professional citizens in a global society;
+- Reflect on the ethical, legal, security and social responsibilities required of professional citizens in a global society.

-9. stay abreast of contemporary issues in computing and recognize the need for, and able to engage in life-long learning;
+- Stay abreast of contemporary issues in computing and recognize the need for, and able to engage in life-long learning.

-10. collaborate and function effectively in team work situations including multi-disciplinary team;
+- Collaborate and function effectively in team work situations including multi-disciplinary team.

-11. function effectively in an industrial environment and apply learned skills to real-world problems;
+- Function effectively in an industrial environment and apply learned skills to real-world problems.

 |Advanced Standing I1